-We have a good selection of slow-growing, elegant evergreens.
-They are specimen plants and can live for decades if not centuries.
-Something you can give to the next generation.
+We have a large selection of elegant, slow-growing evergreens.
+Specimen plants that can live for decades if not centuries, they will continue to delight future generations.

 Japanese White Pine cultivars are some of the best.
-They make wonderful accents to buildings and other structures.
-The foliage is grouped at the ends of the branches, kind of like a pipe brush.
-No pest or insect problems that I know of.
+They accent buildings and other structures wonderfully, and are not susceptible to any pest or insect problems that I know of.
+The foliage is grouped at the ends of the branches, forming something of a pipe brush shape.

-Remember that Dwarf Alberta Spruce that you just removed from beside the entrance to your house?
-You know, that half dead pyramidal tree that looked like something that came off the assembly line and was riddled with Spider Mites?
-Well, replace that loser with a Suncrest Spruce.
-Suncrest is a dwarf cultivar of the Norway Spruce and was selected by Greg Gulden of Suncrest Gardens in Mount Holly Springs.
+Remember that Dwarf Alberta Spruce that you just removed from beside your porch steps?
+You know, that half-dead pyramidal tree that looked like an assembly line product and was riddled with Spider Mites?
+Well, how about we replace it with a Suncrest Spruce?
+A Suncrest is a dwarf cultivar of the Norway Spruce and was selected by Greg Gulden of Suncrest Gardens in Mount Holly Springs!
 Comparing the Suncrest to a Dwarf Alberta is like comparing a 2020 BMW to a 2000 Renault.
+Nuff said.

 Then there's Gowdy Spruce, Silver Fir, Bristlecone Pine...

-All these specialty evergreens have three things in common: they're elegant, they're relatively trouble-free and they're very slow-growing.
-Which translates to a durable, beautiful evergreen that won't quickly outgrow its space and will provide many years of magnificent service.
-The ones we have here are good-sized and you won't need to wait for them to grow out of babyhood.
+These specialty evergreens all have three things in common: elegance, few problems, and very slow growth.
+This translates into a durable, beautiful evergreen that doesn't quickly outgrow its space and will provide many years of magnificent service.
+The ones we have here at Woodlawn are good-sized, and you won't need to wait for them to grow out of babyhood.